 Figure 2 shows the effects of this second-order institutional loop on church numbers.
 There is a long period of rapid growth, helped by the delays in the loop as institutionalism takes so long to build.
 This is the good side of second-order feedback – it takes ages to have an impact.
 The bad side – the peril of the second-order feedback – is that by the time institutionalism has turned growth to decline it has become too large to deal with.
 There is some natural depletion of institutionalism, (loop B4, figure 1), but it requires a deliberate action by the church to dismantle it.
 Unfortunately, institutionalism is also a mindset, and that action is too little, too late, and the church heads for extinction, figure 2.

-The result is the institutional lifecycle of figure 2.
+The result is the institutional lifecycle in figure 2.
 This is the current state of most of the older denominations in the UK and other Western countries.
 The revivals of the 18th– 19thcenturies have transitioned to organisations with much wider concerns than just saving souls.
 The timescale of this second-order effect, about 300 years, in this case, is much longer than that of the revival growth dynamics.

 Thus the current decline in church is not primarily due to events happening now, or from the immediate past, but events of a hundred or more years ago that are being naturally worked out.
-I have blogged before how the UK church reached its peak around the 1870s, about 140 years after the commencement of revival .
+I have blogged before about how the UK church reached its peak around the 1870s, about 140 years after the commencement of revival .
 Institutionalism was too high, stifling revival, spiritual life and doctrinal orthodoxy.
 Decline followed, and 140 years further on again, the churches are in the same declining phase, but much nearer the end.

 A Way Forward?